If you are looking at the various GPS watches for runners with a heart rate monitor, you might feel a little overwhelmed with the volume of choice.

 Anyone who has worn a chest strap will know it can be a pain (quite literally if it rubs).

-(It can also make you look as if you are doing the funky chicken if you have to readjust when running – as you can see from this picture from a half marathon I ran in 🙂 )
+(It can also make you look as if you are doing the funky chicken if you have to readjust when running – as you can see from the picture above 🙂 )

 On the positive side, because it directly monitors the heart, it is very accurate.